What Are the Most Common Addictions?

 Drugs that lead to addiction include cocaine, heroin, marijuana, meth, and others.

 - Heroin – The most serious negative effect of heroin is that an overdose can cause death.
 In addition, using shared equipment that is not sterile can cause kidney and liver disease, lung problems and infection of the lining of the heart.

-- Marijuana – Some researchers suggest a link from addiction to marijuana to lung cancer, but it is not proven.
+- Marijuana – Some researchers suggest a link between addiction to marijuana to lung cancer, but it is not proven.
 Low testosterone levels and sperm count are more frequent among addicts than among non-addicts.

-- Meth – Addiction to meth has long-term effects that include weight loss, anxiety, dental deterioration, paranoia, delusions and insomnia.
+- Meth – Addiction to meth has long-term effects that include weight loss, anxiety, dental deterioration, paranoia, delusions, and insomnia.
 The body experiences an increase in negative responses that include rapid heart rate, increased blood pressure, irregular heartbeat and increased respiration.

-There seems to be no limit to the types of things a human can become obsessed and consumed by.
-Regardless of the substance or behavior involved, there are effective treatment programs available to help anyone’s unique situation.
+There seems to be no limit to the types of things a human can become obsessed with.
+Regardless of the substance or behavior involved, there are effective treatment programs available to help anyone overcome these common addictions.